 Sale of Tax Deed

-A county may sell property acquired by a tax deed.
-Prior to offering the property for sale, the board of county commissioners must publish a notice including, next to the description of the property, the name of the taxpayer as it appears in the delinquent tax certificate upon which the tax deed was issued.
+A county may sell real property acquired by a tax deed.
+At least 10 days prior to offering the property for sale, the board of county commissioners must publish a notice of the auction in a newspaper that is published in the county or has general circulation in the county.
+The notice must include the legal description and street address of the property, as well as the name the name of the taxpayer as it appears in the delinquent tax certificate upon which the tax deed was issued.
 The property must be sold to the highest bidder, but the minimum bid must include all property taxes owing, interest, and costs.1037

-1037 Idaho Code § 31-808.
+1037 Idaho Code § 31-808(1).

-The board may reserve the right to reject any and all bids, and has discretionary authority to reject or accept any bids made for an amount less than the total amount of delinquent taxes, late charges, interest, and costs.
-For tax deeded property, the board of county commissioners must conduct the auction no later than 14 months from the issuance of the tax deed.1038
+The board may reserve the right to reject any and all bids and has discretionary authority to reject or accept any bids made for an amount less than the total amount of delinquent taxes, late charges, interest, and costs.
+For tax-deeded property, the board of county commissioners must conduct the auction no later than 14 months from the issuance of the tax deed.1038

 1038 Idaho Code § 31-808.

+If the county is unable to sell at public auction any property acquired by tax deed, it may sell the property without further notice, by public or private sale, upon such terms and conditions as the county deems necessary.
+Distribution of the proceeds of sale will occur as if the property was sold at auction.1040

+1040 Idaho Code § 31-808(6).

+Excess Tax Sale Proceeds

-Once the property is sold, the board must apportion the excess proceeds of the sale (after payment of all delinquent taxes, late charges, interests and costs) to the parties in interest, and then to the owners of record of the property at the time the tax deed was issued.
+Once the property is sold, the board must apportion the excess proceeds of the sale (after payment of all delinquent taxes, late charges, interests, and costs) to the parties in interest, and then to the owners of record of the property at the time the tax deed was issued.
 The board must notify all parties in interest of the sale and the amount of excess proceeds within 30 days of the sale.
 Parties in interest must respond to claim proceeds within 60 days of receiving notice.
+No claims postmarked or received after the 60th day are accepted.

+A party in interest is any person who holds a recorded purchase contract, mortgage, deed of trust, security interest, lien, or lease on the property.
+A party in interest may be an individual or a legal entity.

-Within 60 days of the date a claim on the proceeds is due, the board must pay the parties in interest in priority of the liens or else transfer the funds to the state treasurer.
-The board must notify all parties that submitted a claim on the proceeds, and the owners of record, of the transfer.
-The state treasurer then keeps and distributes the proceeds.
+Within 60 days of the date a claim on the excess proceeds is due, the board must pay the parties in interest in priority of the liens or else transfer the funds to the state treasurer.
 All funds available after payments to parties in interest must be returned to the owners of record of the property at the time the tax deed was issued.1039

 1039 Idaho Code § 31-808(2), as amended by 2016 Idaho S. 1347, § 1, effective July 1, 2016.

-If the county is unable to sell at public auction any property acquired by tax deed, it may sell the property without further notice, by public or private sale, upon such terms and conditions as the county deems necessary.
-Distribution of the proceeds of sale will occur as if the property was sold at auction.1040

-1040 Idaho Code § 31-808(6).
+With the state treasurer’s consent, the board may transfer the excess proceeds to the state treasurer for distribution.
+The board must immediately notify all parties that submitted a claim on the proceeds, and the owners of record, of the transfer.
+The state treasurer then keeps and distributes the proceeds according to the laws governing distribution of unclaimed property.

 Redemption